 You can book car hire in advance at all our destinations.
 If you book a holiday on Paxos or Symi online, then the prices of the vehicles available will be shown on the same page as the cost of the villa.
 If you book a holiday at another destination online, or if you book by phone or email, please ask us for details of prices and vehicles available.
 Our car hire prices all include unlimited mileage, except for rentals for three days or less in Epirus or the Peloponnese, where 100km per day is included.
 You must be over 23 years of age and have held a full licence for at least a year to hire a car in Greece.

-We can provide high chairs and cots in our accommodation at a cost of £15 and £25 per week respectively.
+We can provide high chairs and cots in our accommodation at a cost of £30 per week.
 The charge for cots does not include linen.

 When choosing a holiday for the family, you may wish to consider the facilities available to younger members of the group.
 Our staff will be pleased to offer advice on the suitability of each of our destinations and properties for children of all ages.